thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

 After deploying the server component, to simulate and run the starter experience, you need to install a mobile app.
 The mobile app is available for both iOS and Android devices.

-I this project the iOS Mobile App code is in this _github-project_, in the folder **./mobile-app-ios-carsharing** .
+In this _github-project_, the iOS MobileApp code is in the folder **./mobile-app-ios-carsharing** .

 To play with a demo of the mobile app, you can use the [Starter Experience home page](https://iot-automotive-starter.mybluemix.net).